-(6) A refinanced or restructured loan, other than a troubled debt restructuring, should be accounted for as a new loan if the terms of the new loan are at least as favorable to the lender as the terms for comparable loans to other customers with similar collection risks who are not refinancing or restructuring a loan.
+- (6) A refinanced or restructured loan, including loan modifications to borrowers experiencing financial difficulty, should be accounted for as a new loan if the following exists: 1) the terms of the new loan are at least as favorable to the lender as the terms for comparable loans to other customers with similar collection risks who are not refinancing or restructuring a loan and 2) the change in cash flows is more than minor.
 Any unamortized net fees or costs and any prepayment penalties from the original loan should be recognized in interest income when the new loan is granted.
-If the refinancing or restructuring does not meet these conditions or if only minor modifications are made to the original loan contract, the unamortized net fees or costs from the original loan and any prepayment penalties should be carried forward as a part of the net investment in the new loan or amortized cost basis of the new loan.
+If the refinancing or restructuring does not meet these conditions or if only minor modifications are made to the original loan contract, the unamortized net fees or costs from the original loan and any prepayment penalties should be carried forward as a part of the amortized cost basis of the refinanced or restructured loan.
+See also the Glossary entry for "Loan Modifications to Borrowers Experiencing Financial Difficulty." - (7) Deferred net fees or costs shall not be amortized during periods in which interest income on a loan is not being recognized because of concerns about realization of loan principal or interest.